microbiomedata/berkeley-schema-fy24/pre_vs_berkeley.md

 ![MaterialProcessing.png](MaterialProcessing.png)

-`StorageProcess` has been added as a new  `PlannedProcess` but is not considered `MaterialProcessing` because it does not intrinsically create new/modified samples.
+`StorageProcess` has been added as a new  `PlannedProcess` but the schema does not classify it as a `MaterialProcessing` because it does not intrinsically create new/modified samples.

 Terms that implied quantification like `MetaboliteQuantification` have been renamed to reemphasize the more fundamental activity of identifying, thus `MetaboliteIdentification`